-A perfect Bangkok bucket list: where to go in Bangkok, what to do in Bangkok, what to see in Bangkok, places to visit in Bangkok, attractions in Bangkok, Bangkok sightseeing, Bangkok nightlife, Bangkok activities, Bangkok must-sees, Bangkok must-does and much more!
+Read about a perfect Bangkok bucket list: where to go in Bangkok, what to do in Bangkok, what to see in Bangkok, where to stay in Bangkok, best places to visit in Bangkok, top tourist attractions in Bangkok, best Bangkok sightseeing, top Bangkok activities, Bangkok must-sees, Bangkok must-does, and much more!

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 Bangkok has been among the two most visited cities in the world for the past several years.

 26 million people visited Bangkok in 2019.
 And, 23 million people visited Bangkok only in 2018.
 Bangkok is not only the capital of Thailand but the top destination in Thailand too.

 Some people love it, some people hate it.

 I adore it.
 I’ve been to Bangkok several times and I am always looking forward to going back to Bangkok.
 I am in love with Bangkok since the first day I set my feet on the ground of Bangkok.